autisticvegan/practice/my-website/docs/Amazon stories/important ones/Customer Obsession.md

 - Building backend
 - building frontend
 - Iterative design - low fidelity, high fidelity, MVP, iterate (figjams, figma, code)
-- Requirements - open source, submodule, used by companies
+- Requirements - open source (quality bar), submodule, used by companies
 - Achitecture has project manifests being read into topology cache, which feeds fe, fe talks to grafana, kibana, pagerduty, deploys, k8s, systems
 - Stored stuff in topology cache - what were the tradeoffs?
 Ease of use, familiarity, making things intuitive for future engineers, keeping things as Open-sourceable as possible
 - Extending components from DASH (work smarter not harder) - Dash was meant for triaging, whereas PC is more about the service lifecycle